healexsystems/Healex.HL7-V2-Anonymizer/README.md

     }
 ```

-Save and restart application for the changes to take effect.
+Run the application again for the changes to take effect.